Sruthinanam07/Driveway-Sealing-Service-Management/README.md

-# Getting Started with the project first we have done with the backend code.
+# Getting Started with the project.

 ## In which At C:\xampp\htdocs, run git clone https://github.com/sruthinanam07/database_javascript.git to copy the whole sample code to the current directory.